-Stuck under the flap of the back cover of the Adventure Girls book were several index cards.
+As I thumb through my mother's old Adventure Girls book, I found several index cards stuck in the back flap.
 They were my high school graduation speech note cards.
 In the speech, I mention that graduation is one of the few times in life that we receive recognition of our achievements and that most rewards in life must come from within.
 I concluded my speech by saying that we had received so much, it was now time for us to start giving and ended with a quote from John Steinbeck stating that “The quality of the gift is the measure of the man.”

-I was relieved and happy to have found that my words from long ago still matched quite well with my current views.
-I have found that happiness is an internal reflection and enjoyment of life is not something that can be demanded, but rather something we give to ourselves.
+I was relieved and happy to have found that my words from long ago still matched quite well with my current views, although now I'd have been more clear that the quote applied to both men and women.

 As I’ve grown older, I’ve realized that I have been very lucky, and although my childhood dreams might have conjured up a more exotic life story, I believe one of my greatest gifts has been my ability to find joy in all that I do and to appreciate and take pleasure in the success of others.
 It is part of the culture of an institute of learning to view helping others succeed as an essential component of your own success.
 This is a culture in which I have found a rewarding career.